Pessimism: Philosophical pessimism

-Epistemological

-There are several theories of epistemology which could arguably be said to be pessimistic in the sense that they consider it difficult or even impossible to obtain knowledge about the world.
-These ideas are generally related to nihilism, philosophical skepticism and relativism.

-Friedrich Heinrich Jacobi (1743–1819), analyzed rationalism, and in particular Immanuel Kant's "critical" philosophy to carry out a reductio ad absurdum according to which all rationalism reduces to nihilism, and thus it should be avoided and replaced with a return to some type of faith and revelation.

-Richard Rorty, Michel Foucault, and Ludwig Wittgenstein questioned whether our particular concepts could relate to the world in any absolute way and whether we can justify our ways of describing the world as compared with other ways.
-In general, these philosophers argue that truth was not about getting it right or representing reality, but was part of subjective social relations of power, or language-games that served our purposes in a particular time.
-Therefore, these forms of anti-foundationalism, while not being pessimistic per se, reject any definitions that claim to have discovered absolute 'truths' or foundational facts about the world as valid.

 Political and cultural

 Philosophical pessimism stands opposed to the optimism or even utopianism of Hegelian philosophies.
 Emil Cioran claimed "Hegel is chiefly responsible for modern optimism.
 How could he have failed to see that consciousness changes only its forms and modalities, but never progresses?"
 Philosophical pessimism is differentiated from other political philosophies by having no ideal governmental structure or political project, rather pessimism generally tends to be an anti-systematic philosophy of individual action.
 This is because philosophical pessimists tend to be skeptical that any politics of social progress can actually improve the human condition.
 As Cioran states, "every step forward is followed by a step back: this is the unfruitful oscillation of history".
 Cioran also attacks political optimism because it creates an "idolatry of tomorrow" which can be used to authorize anything in its name.
-This does not mean however, that the pessimist cannot be politically involved, as Camus argued in The Rebel.
+This does not mean however, that the pessimist cannot be politically involved, as Camus argued in The Rebel (1951).
+Pessimism about the human condition was also expressed by Hobbes (1588–1679).

+There is another strain of thought generally associated with a pessimistic worldview, this is the pessimism of cultural criticism and social decline.
+Anthony Trollope summarised the attitude with gentle mockery in 1880: "Everything is going wrong. [...]
+Farmers are generally on the verge of ruin.
+Trade is always bad.
+The Church is in danger.
+The House of Lords isn't worth a dozen years' purchase.
+The throne totters."